tbenthompson/cluda/README.md

     np.testing.assert_almost_equal(out, a + b)
 ```

 The interface is pretty minimal, but it's been enough for everything I've used it for so far and the fundamental idea has been incredibly helpful.
+Of course, everything here expects that you know how to program in CUDA or OpenCL through PyCUDA and PyOpenCL -- if you understand one, it's a very small step to understanding the other.
+This library has very little source, so if you'd like to improve it some way, it should be simple to understand the code base and make some changes!